cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/Problem Set 10.md

 ---

-2. If I perform a preorder traversal of a binary search tree, the elements will be listed in ascending order.
+2. If I perform an inorder traversal of a binary search tree, the elements will be listed in ascending order.
 Is this true for a heap data structure?
 Why or why not?

 ---